xAranaktu/FIFA-19---Career-Mode-Cheat-Table/README.md

 * __How can I edit age of a player?__
   - "Editing Player->Edit Player" and change "Birth Year".
-Editing birthdate under "player_data" is more complex.
-It seems to be a number of days since 15.10.1582.
-You can use [online date calculators](https://www.timeanddate.com/date/durationresult.html?y1=1582&m1=10&d1=15&y2=2017&m2=9&d2=29&ti=on) for this. start date must be 1582-10-15, end date should be a date of birth of your player. if you want to have 17yo player just put there for example 2010-7-3.
-Result will be "156 221".
-So, if you set Messi birthdate to "156221" he should be 17yo.
+Or change player age through GUI

 * __How can I edit player traits?__